mvccore/example-translator/README.md

 # example-translator
-MVC application with more routes and ajax requests to translate english into piglatin.
+MVC application with reqrited routes and ajax requests to translate english into piglatin.